pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -q, --include-qualifiers        If set, requests server to include qualifiers in the returned instances.
 This
-                                      command may use either pull or traditional operations depending on the server and the " --use-pull" general option.
+                                      command may use either pull or traditional operations depending on the server and the "--use-pull" general option.
 If pull
                                       operations are used, qualifiers will not be included, even if this option is specified.
                                       If traditional operations are used,